wenyang/azureml-v2-preview/docs/quickstart/jobs.rst

 Apply automated ML when you want Azure Machine Learning to train and tune a model for you using the target metric you specify.
 Automated ML democratizes the machine learning model development process.

-Azure AutoML CLI currently supports these 3 ML tasks:
+Azure AutoML CLI currently supports these three ML tasks:

 - Classification (Binary classification and multi-class classification)
 - Regression